 Types of Kantha Stitch

 Earlier, the women of most households in rural Bengal were skilled at Kantha.
 They devoted whatever time they could squeeze out from their daily responsibilities towards stitching the cloth pieces.
-Oftentimes, it took months or years to complete one Kantha.
+It often took months or years to complete one Kantha.
 The craft was much valued and passed down through generations.

 Usually, in modern times, ‘Kantha’ specifically refers to the type of stitch used.
 The earliest style of Kantha stitch is the basic, straight running stitch.
 The modest embroideries allowed women to incorporate their imagination and beliefs.
 There were stories and characters of mythology, folklore, and religious themes embroidered into the fabric.
 The dreams and values of life that are subjective to the individual artisans also found their path into the designs.